 Tree City USA

-The Fishers Trail and Greenway System allows residents to enjoy nature, stay fit, and protect the environment.
-When complete, it will serve as a pedestrian / bicyclist oriented network of trails that link parks, neighborhoods, schools, the Municipal Complex, businesses, and other points of interest in the community.
-More than 83 miles are currently available for use.
+Fishers Trails allow residents to enjoy nature, stay fit, and protect the environment that serves as a pedestrian / bicyclist oriented network of trails that link parks, neighborhoods, schools, the Municipal Complex, businesses, and other points of interest in the community.
+More than 131 miles are currently available for use.